 I would suggest either investing in the machine or paying for a professional to alter them for you.
 Even women’s stretch denim is going to be thick and any variations/misalignments/mistakes in the line of your stitching will make the legs fit awkwardly.
-A tailor should be able to do something like this for no more than $10 or $15.posted about 5 years ago
+A tailor should be able to do something like this for no more than $10 or $15.posted over 5 years ago

 The tutorial you posted is really handy if you’re barely taking them in, but sewing them from the outseam for any substantial width is going to cause two main problems: the pocket bags are intended to fit according to the outseam, so they won’t sit properly inside the jeans and the crotch hang that the poster in that forum noted.
-I’d say that if you’re going to take ’em in about half an inch or less, it should work out fine, though.posted about 5 years ago
+I’d say that if you’re going to take ’em in about half an inch or less, it should work out fine, though.posted over 5 years ago

 I agree with geekbonchic, either invest in a machine or get a professional to do it.